Last updated on : 01 Dec, 2025

-Allergic rhinitis, commonly known as hay fever, is a condition where your immune system reacts to allergens—tiny airborne particles such as pollen, dust, or pet dander.
-When you inhale these allergens through your nose or mouth, your body perceives them as harmful invaders and releases histamine, a chemical that triggers allergy symptoms.
-This immune response causes inflammation in the nose, throat, eyes, and respiratory tract.
+Allergic rhinitis, commonly known as hay fever, is a chronic immune system condition where the body reacts to harmless, airborne substances called allergens [1], such as pollen, dust, or pet dander.
+When you breathe in these allergens through your nose or mouth, your immune system mistakenly identifies them as a threat and releases chemicals, including histamine, that trigger allergy symptoms [2].
+This immune response leads to swelling in the lining of the nose, throat, eyes, and airways.

 Allergic rhinitis occurs when the immune system overreacts to harmless substances in the environment.
 In those affected, exposure to tiny allergens, often invisible to the naked eye, triggers the release of chemicals such as histamine.
-This leads to the swelling, itching, and mucus production commonly associated with hay fever.
-Allergy can be caused by a wide range of substances, including:
+This leads to swelling, itching, and mucus production, which are commonly associated with hay fever.
+Allergies can be caused by a wide range of substances, including:

 While allergic rhinitis is usually triggered by airborne particles, certain food allergies may also cause nasal or throat swelling.
-If you suspect a food allergy, seek medical advice promptly, as it can lead to severe or even life-threatening reactions.
-You May Like Also: Home Remedies for Blocked Nose
+If you suspect an allergy, particularly a food allergy, seek medical advice promptly, as severe or life-threatening reactions (anaphylaxis) are possible [4].

-Several home remedies can offer natural relief from the symptoms of allergic rhinitis.
-While these remedies may not replace medical treatment, they can be supportive when used alongside appropriate medications and allergen avoidance strategies.
+Several home remedies and traditional practices can offer supportive relief from the symptoms of allergic rhinitis.
+While these remedies are generally safe for minor symptoms, they may not replace medical treatment.
+It is important to use them as supportive measures alongside appropriate medical guidance and strategies for allergen avoidance [5].

 Honey has long been used in traditional medicine for its soothing and anti-inflammatory properties.
-Some believe that consuming locally sourced honey may gradually expose the body to trace amounts of pollen, potentially reducing sensitivity over time.
-However, scientific evidence supporting honey as a treatment for allergic rhinitis is limited and inconclusive.
+Some anecdotal evidence suggests that consuming locally sourced honey may gradually expose the body to trace amounts of pollen, potentially reducing sensitivity over time.
+However, a systematic review noted that scientific evidence supporting the use of honey as a specific treatment for allergic rhinitis is still limited and inconclusive [6].

 Nonetheless, honey can offer temporary relief by soothing a sore throat and calming a cough.
 Mix a tablespoon of honey in a glass of warm water or herbal tea.
-Avoid giving honey to children under 1 year of age due to the risk of botulism.
+Do not give honey to children under 1 year of age due to the risk of infant botulism.

-You can add turmeric to your diet by incorporating it into curries, soups, or warm turmeric milk.
-For enhanced absorption, turmeric should be consumed with black pepper, which contains piperine, a compound that improves curcumin bioavailability
+You can add turmeric to your diet by incorporating it into curries or warm turmeric milk.
+For enhanced absorption, turmeric should be consumed with black pepper, which contains piperine, a compound that significantly improves curcumin bioavailability.

-Yes, home remedies can help manage allergic rhinitis symptoms.
-Natural treatments like steam inhalation, honey, ginger, and turmeric can provide relief from nasal congestion, reduce inflammation, and soothe the throat, offering a non-invasive way to alleviate discomfort.
-However, they should not replace medical treatment if symptoms are moderate to severe.
+Yes, home remedies can help manage mild symptoms of allergic rhinitis.
+Natural treatments, such as steam inhalation, honey, ginger, and turmeric, can provide temporary relief from nasal congestion, reduce inflammation, and soothe the throat, offering a non-invasive way to alleviate discomfort.
+However, they should not replace medical treatment if symptoms are moderate to severe or impact daily function.

 Yes, steam inhalation can provide relief from allergic rhinitis.
 It helps to clear nasal passages, reduce congestion, and ease breathing by loosening mucus and soothing inflamed airways.

-Probiotics may modulate immune responses and improve gut health, which in turn can reduce allergic reactions.
-Some studies suggest certain probiotic strains can help reduce the severity and frequency of allergy symptoms, though more research is needed.
+Probiotics may modulate immune responses and improve gut health.
+Evidence suggests that certain strains can help reduce the severity and frequency of allergy symptoms by shifting the immune response, though more high-quality research is needed to make definitive claims.

 Yes, butterbur is a herbal supplement that has shown promise in reducing hay fever symptoms due to its antihistamine-like effects.
-However, only purified, PA-free (pyrrolizidine alkaloid-free) butterbur products should be used under medical supervision.
+It is essential that only purified, PA-free (pyrrolizidine alkaloid-free) butterbur products are used, and this should always be done under the supervision of a healthcare professional due to potential liver toxicity risks with unpurified forms [10].

-Quercetin helps with allergic rhinitis by stabilizing mast cells and reducing the release of histamines, which are responsible for allergy symptoms.
+Quercetin is a natural flavonoid that may help with allergic rhinitis by stabilising mast cells and reducing the release of histamines, which are responsible for allergy symptoms.
 Its anti-inflammatory properties also help alleviate nasal congestion and swelling.

 Yes, diet changes can help manage allergic rhinitis.
-Incorporating anti-inflammatory foods like ginger, turmeric, and omega-3 fatty acids can reduce symptoms, while avoiding allergens and processed foods can prevent exacerbation of the condition.
+Incorporating anti-inflammatory foods, such as ginger, turmeric, and omega-3 fatty acids, can help reduce symptoms.
+Identifying and avoiding known food sensitivities or highly processed foods can also prevent the exacerbation of the condition.

 Yes, lemon can be good for allergic rhinitis.
-Lemon is rich in vitamin C, which boosts the immune system and acts as a natural antihistamine, potentially reducing the severity of allergic reactions.
+Lemon is rich in Vitamin C, which is an antioxidant that supports the immune system and has mild natural antihistamine properties, potentially reducing the severity of allergic reactions.

 Disclaimer